Schaumburg station

 Schaumburg is a station on Metra's Milwaukee District West Line in Schaumburg, Illinois.
 The station is 26.5 mi away from Chicago Union Station, the eastern terminus of the line.
-In Metra's zone-based fare system, Schaumburg is in zone F. As of 2018, Schaumburg is the 20th busiest of Metra's 236 non-downtown stations, with an average of 1,583 weekday boardings.
+In Metra's zone-based fare system, Schaumburg is in zone 4.
+As of 2018, Schaumburg is the 20th busiest of Metra's 236 non-downtown stations, with an average of 1,583 weekday boardings.
 The station is adjacent to Wintrust Field, home of the Schaumburg Boomers of the Frontier League.

-As of December 12, 2022, Schaumburg is served by 42 trains (20 inbound, 22 outbound) on weekdays, by all 24 trains (12 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of February 15, 2024, Schaumburg is served by 42 trains (20 inbound, 22 outbound) on weekdays, by all 24 trains (12 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.